Amazon SQS Standard vs FIFO Queue

 SQS Standard queues provide best-effort ordering.
-In other words It tries best to deliver a message in the same order as they are sent.
+In other words, It tries its best to deliver a message in the same order as they are sent.

 However, occasionally more than one copy of a message might be delivered out of order

-- Standard Queue grantees at least once delivery but sometimes duplicates or more then one copy of a message can be deliverd.
+- Standard Queue grantees at least once delivery but sometimes duplicates or more than one copy of a message can be delivered.

-- FIFO queues ensure a message is delivered exactly once and remains available until a consumer processes and deletes it. duplicates are not introduced into the queue
+- FIFO queues ensure a message is delivered exactly once and remains available until a consumer process and deletes it. duplicates are not introduced into the queue

-- Standard queues offers unlimited throughput.
-In other words it supports nearly-unlimited number of transactions per second per API call.
+- Standard queues offer unlimited throughput.
+In other words, it supports a nearly-unlimited number of transactions per second per API call.

-- FIFO queues on the other hand are limited to 300 transactions per second per API action without batching and 3000 message with batching(When you batch 10 messages(max) per operation)
+- FIFO queues on the other hand are limited to 300 transactions per second per API action without batching and 3000 messages with batching(When you batch 10 messages(max) per operation)

-- You can always use Standard queue as long as you are able to process duplicates and out of order messages
+- You can always use the Standard queue as long as you are able to process duplicates and out-of-order messages

-- FIFO queues can be used when ordering of message is must and duplicates are not accepted at any cost.
+- FIFO queues can be used when ordering messages is a must and duplicates are not accepted at any cost.

-- AWS SQS is fully managed message queue service offered by AWS
+- AWS SQS is a fully managed message queue service offered by AWS

-- It provides two types of queue – Standard and FIFO
+- It provides two types of queues – Standard and FIFO

 - FIFO queue provides first in first out ordering and messages are delivered exactly once.
 It supports 300 transactions per second.

-- Based on the these use cases you can select the right queue for your workload
+- Based on these use cases you can select the right queue for your workload

 I hope you found this post helpful.